ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-20-convolutional-neural-nets.markdown

 title:  "Machines that can see:
 Convolutional Neural Networks"
 date:   2016-12-20 22:01:44 +0000
-categories:
+description: "An overview of the most successful neural network architecture for image recognition"
 ---

-# What does it mean to see?
+## What does it mean to see?

 Look at these two images: